 - It'll help to keep your weight under control.

-- It'll boost your immune system - the increase in circualtion and production of white blood cells that exercise brings helps to fight infections.
+- It'll boost your immune system - the increase in circulation and production of white blood cells that exercise brings helps to fight infections.

 - It'll make you less prone to depression and anxiety.